star-history/star-history/public/blog/tts.md

 [Real-Time Voice Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning) can generate arbitrary speech in real-time.
 It is an implementation of the paper "[Transfer Learning from Speaker Verification to Multispeaker Text-To-Speech Synthesis](https://arxiv.org/pdf/1806.04558.pdf)" (SV2TTS, a deep learning framework) with a vocoder that works in real-time.

-The project started way back in 2019, and the author (who currently works for a AI Voice Generator company), [wrote](https://github.com/CorentinJ/Real-Time-Voice-Cloning#heads-up) that "just like everything else in Deep Learning, the Real-Time Voice Cloning repo is quickly getting old.
+The project started way back in 2019, and the author (who currently works for an AI Voice Generator company), [wrote](https://github.com/CorentinJ/Real-Time-Voice-Cloning#heads-up) that "just like everything else in Deep Learning, the Real-Time Voice Cloning repo is quickly getting old.
 Many other open-source repositories or SaaS apps (often paying) will give you a better audio quality than this repository will."
 Even so, the repo has not lost its momentum, and has been steadily gaining stargazers over the years.

 ## VALL-E-X